-The Max R. Traurig Learning Resources Center Library is a full-service academic library fulfilling the needs of Naugatuck Valley Community College students, faculty and staff, as well as residents of Waterbury and its surrounding communities.
+The Max R. Traurig Learning Resources Center Library is a fullservice academic library fulfilling the needs of Naugatuck Valley Community College students, faculty and staff, as well as residents of Waterbury and its surrounding communities.
 The library's policies and practices are developed using accepted industry standards current in academic and library literature.
 For more about our mission, goals, services, and policies, and all contact information, please visit nv.edu/library.
 The library is centrally located on the Waterbury campus in the L building, between Ekstrom Hall and the Student Center, with the main entrance located at L-523.
-Level 5 services include Circulation, Reserves, and Reference, and ready access to computers, printers, a photocopier, a scanner, a study area, and books.
+Level 5 services include Circulation, Reserves, and Reference, and ready access to computers, printers, copiers and scanners, a study area, and books.
 The library may also be accessed from Level 4, at L-410.
-Level 4 areas include current and back issues of periodicals, the library's Electronic Classroom, computers with printers, a quiet study, group study, DVD, VHS and CD collections, a photocopier, and staff offices.
+Level 4 areas include current and back issues of periodicals, the library's Electronic Classroom, computers with printers, quiet and group study areas, DVD, VHS and CD collections, and staff offices.
 More books are located on the Mezzanine level, between Levels 4 and 5.